Luftstreitkräfte: Statistics

 German casualties totalled 4,579 aircrew and 299 ground personnel killed, 1,372 missing/prisoner and 5,123 wounded, along with 1,962 men killed in flying accidents in Germany.
 Material losses by enemy action were 3,126 aircraft, 546 balloons and 26 airships.
-Although adding up all of the confirmed kills by allied aces, gives a total of a little under 5,000 German aircraft destroyed, as well a 600 observation balloons to just 3,000 allied planes and 370 observation balloons.
-According to other sources, the Luftstreitkräfte shot down 7,783 allied aircraft (7,425 Western Front, 358 Eastern Front) and 614 captive balloons.
-In addition, 1,588 allied aircraft and 2 airships were shot down by German anti-aircraft guns.
+Although adding up all of the confirmed kills by Allied aces, gives a total of a little under 5,000 German aircraft destroyed, as well 600 observation balloons to just 3,000 Allied planes and 370 observation balloons.
+According to other sources, the Luftstreitkräfte shot down 7,783 Allied aircraft (7,425 Western Front, 358 Eastern Front) and 614 captive balloons.
+In addition, 1,588 Allied aircraft and 2 airships were shot down by German anti-aircraft guns.